yahyahfd/Maljae/README.md

 ## How maljae is supposed to be used?

-maljae is made of two main components: a webserver to collect the team information and a command-line tool to implement the task assignment algorithm.
+maljae is made of two main components:
+1. a webserver to collect the team information and to visualize task assignment.
+2. a command-line tool to implement the task assignment algorithm.

 ### Webserver